gear-foundation/gear-wiki/docs/examples/lottery.md

 # Lottery

 ## Introduction

+Anyone can easily create their own Lottery application and run it on the Gear Network.
+To do this, Gear created an example of the Lottery smart contract, which is available on [GitHub](https://github.com/gear-dapps/lottery).

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.

-Whoever initializes the contract is considered the lottery owner.
+In this example, whoever initializes the contract is considered the lottery owner.
 Only the owner has the right to start/finish the lottery.
 Players are added to the lottery themselves by sending a message with their bet to the contract.
-Next, the players monitor the state of the lottery.
+Then players monitor the state of the lottery.
 The winner is determined randomly.

 ## Source files
 1. `lottery/src/lib.rs` - contains functions of the lottery contract.